 - Get headlamp!

 - Get crampon!
 And maybe hiking poles.

-Similar to how microplastic has tainted our blood stream, peak of Mount Everest and bottom of Mariana Trench, we carry the responsible ethos with us to the mountains as well.
-Seeing the mountains as a beast, we tame them with technologies: Water treatment technologies are deployed, branded high-tech gears stomped the grounds leaving clouds of dust in its wake, and on High Camp, portable solar panel charger was used to charge our mobiles.
+Similar to how microplastic has tainted our blood stream, from peak of Mount Everest to bottom of Mariana Trench, we carry the responsible ethos with us to the mountains as well.
+We see the mountains as a beast.
+We tame them with technologies: Water treatment technologies are deployed, branded high-tech gears stomped the grounds leaving clouds of dust in its wake, and on High Camp, portable solar panel charger was used to charge our mobiles.
 We leave no wiggle room for uncertainties and discomfort, when in fact, they can be catalyst for groundedness and growth.

 Honed and domesticated by the logics of global industrial civilization, hiking has become a mission, a conquest - to be performed efficiently in order to fulfill personal agenda.
 And once that's accomplished, we happily return to the bosom of the state and grease its wheels that will continue to deface the mountains where we just came back from.

-I wonder to myself: Am I really there for the mountains and to listen and learn, or just to check something off my bucket list?
+I wonder: Am I really there for the mountains and to listen and learn, or just to check something off my bucket list? ☘